microsoft/coresets-fair-diverse/README.md

 # Core-sets for Fair and Diverse Data Summarization
-This is the code repository for the paper **Core-sets for Fair and Diverse Data Summarization**
+This is the code repository for the paper **Core-sets for Fair and Diverse Data Summarization**, to appear in NeurIPS 2023.

 ## Code structure and usage